emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 Neither scenario is acceptable.
 In a cloud-based world, you have to treat your service instances as [cattle, not pets](https://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
 Your services will restart, and I want to not have to think about them when they do.

-The solution for both services was to externalize the task queue and each task's incremental state.
+The solution for both services was to externalize the task queue and each task's status.
+If you track tasks with statuses such as "queued", "in-progress", "completed", or "failed"

 - rnd-subscriber-pruning-service's use of Spring cron, preventing safe restarts for a week
 - litigator-service's in-memory job queue, preventing safe restarts ever, requiring callers to pause